 No more shovelling snow after a long drive… no more packages left on the porch

 That time the racoon broke into the back room, their image sensor alerted them immediately, and they were able to call Don next door to run over and shoo it away, unlocking the doors for him with a tap on the app.
-And when they headed north on winter weekends, they’d always check the driveway camera before they left – to decide whether they needed to call the local snowplow guy.
+And when they headed north to Collingwood on winter weekends, they’d always check the driveway camera before they left – to decide whether they needed to call the local snowplow guy.
 Not having to shovel snow when they arrived was worth the price of the system alone, Jerry figured.
 He also liked the fact that he could have Amazon deliver directly to the cottage when he ordered his hunting and fishing stuff.
 Now the delivery guy would ring the doorbell, and Jerry would open the garage door for him to leave the packages inside, then watch him drive away.
 Things were never left out exposed.

 Maria’s phone chimed soon after they finally got up to highway speed past the accident.
 She could see the video doorbell view of her daughter Joanne; Amit was in the background getting the kids out of the car.
 Maria unlocked the front door and told Joanne to walk right in.

 Jerry was making good progress now toward their exit.
 Maria toggled between the doorbell camera and the indoor camera to watch the family load in their stuff.